revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 eureka.server.max-threads-for-peer-replication=0

 #When the registry starts, it will complain (with a stack trace) that there
-#are no replica nodes to which the registry can connect.
-In a production environment,
+#are no replica nodes to which the registry can connect.In a production environment,
-#you will want more than one instance of the registry.
-For our simple purposes,
+#you will want more than one instance of the registry.For our simple purposes,
 #however, it suffices to disable the relevant logging.
 #logging.level.com.netflix.eureka=OFF
 #logging.level.com.netflix.discovery=OFF